Skip to main content

 I'm coming at this from the perspective of someone who in his youth would have never classified himself as an "us vs them" kind of person but couldn't help playing into a very "us vs them" game of politics.
 In time I was graced with the blessing of perspective, something that really came when I went to college and started regularly interacting in person with people whose perspectives were different from my own.

-I became good friends with a lot people that years earlier I might have classified as "sheeple" or some other dumb internet shorthand for "person whose life experiences I haven't bothered to understand."
+I became good friends with a lot people that, years earlier, I might have classified as "sheeple" or some other dumb internet shorthand for "person whose life experiences I haven't bothered to understand."
 I found my own worldviews greatly enhanced by their additional perspective.
 Even when they didn't convert me to a specific worldview, the ability I gained to empathize with their viewpoint is something I still value.
 It helps me to talk about important issues compassionately and, more importantly, accurately.

 I'll acknowledge I'm still figuring out what being a peacemaker looks like in practice, but I don't think it entails shirking the values you advocate for.
 It might entail shirking from the dispersions and slander that the public discourse freely transactions in.
 Smith writes for NPR, “Indeed, experts said it's more conversation — not less — that's needed, if the nation is to heal its blistering divide.
 But it has to be healthy, productive conversation.”